beckym223/manual_work/E6_long_edited.md

 stallation of DWDM equipment, beginning in
 1997, has doubled the transmission capacity of fiber-optic cables every 6-12 months.'6
-15 A general reference on the Internet is Soon-Yong Choi and Andrew B. Whinston (2000).
-On Internet indicators,  see: http://www.internetindicators.com/.
-16 Rick Rashad (2000) characterizes this as the "demise" of Moore's Law.
-Jeff Hecht (1999) describes DWDM tech- nology and provides a general reference on fiber optics.

 ### ---Economics-2001-0-09.txt---
-10,000:. - . .
-1,000
-'- 100 . .
-1?0|_
-1W59 196 I 1974 197 19 1" lm 1
--K Compu s Cordrl Offl> SwfchbV Equipmte- Pd Sartef nGURE 3.
-RELATIVE PRICES OF COMPUTERS, COMMUNICATIONS, AND SOFrWARE, 1959-1999
-Note: All price indexes are divided by the output price index.

 Both software and hardware are essential for information technology and this is reflected in the large volume of software expenditures.
 The